-I thought about using thyme or mint but ultimately decided that lavender would be more unique and tasty.
-I knew I had made the right decision halfway through baking when I peeked into the oven and the aroma that escaped was absolutely heavenly.
+I played around with thyme and mint but ultimately decided that lavender was more unique and tasty.
+Any lingering doubts about using lavender went right out the window when halfway through baking the final iteration, I peeked into the oven and was met with the most delicious, heavenly aroma.

 Lavender’s floral and citrus notes blend incredibly well with the sweet blueberries in this recipe.
-I love using herbs in desserts because they add an unexpected flavor profile and an entirely new dimension to the dish.
+I love using herbs in desserts because they add an unexpected flavor profile and an entirely new dimension to dishes.

 I made a lattice top crust, which I felt added to the rustic and “wild” nature of the pie, but feel free to use a solid top pie crust if you’re in a rush.

 If you like this recipe and want more like it, check out my cookbook Beach House Baking on amazon. 🙂

 Blueberry Lavender Pie

 Sweet Butter Crust

 - 1 cup butter (unsalted), cold and cubed